weishengwu/eShopOnContainers---msft/Mac-setup.md

 When installing [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/), you can select between multiple workloads or platforms.

-Make sure you select the .NET Core platform:
+Make sure you select the .NET 5 platform:

 ![](images/Mac-setup/dotnetcore-workload-vs-mac.png)